-Ultra high temperature epoxy survives sustained heat well — a properly formulated adhesive rated for 400°F can maintain 70–80% of its room-temperature strength at that continuous temperature.
-But introduce thermal cycling — repeated heating and cooling — and the same epoxy can fail in 20–50 cycles where static loading would allow thousands of hours of service.
-The mechanism isn’t heat-induced degradation of the polymer; it’s cumulative stress from coefficient of thermal expansion (CTE) mismatch and interfacial damage that accumulates with each temperature swing.
+Ultra-high-temperature epoxy survives sustained heat well — a properly formulated adhesive rated for 400°F can maintain 70–80% of its room-temperature strength at that continuous temperature.
+But introduce thermal cycling and the same epoxy can fail in 20–50 cycles where static loading would allow thousands of hours of service.
+The mechanism isn’t heat-induced polymer degradation; it’s cumulative stress from CTE mismatch and interfacial damage accumulating with each temperature swing.

 The CTE Mismatch Problem